Rehabilitate 15.29 Miles of the Mineral King Road in Sequoia National Park

 Environmental Planning and Compliance Program Manager

-The National Park Service (NPS), in partnership with the Federal Highway Administration, is proposing to rehabilitate 15.29 miles of the Mineral King Road within Sequoia National Park.
+The National Park Service (NPS), in partnership with the Federal Highway Administration, will be rehabilitating 15.29 miles of the Mineral King Road within Sequoia National Park as early as 2024.